kklochkov/rtw/README.md

 ## The structure of the project

-The top-level folders contain stand alone libraries.
+The top-level folders contain standalone libraries.
 Each library has a set of unit tests and (sometimes) benchmarks.
-The [sandbox](sandbox) folder contains simple applications that uses the libraries.
+The [sandbox](sandbox) folder contains simple applications that use the libraries.

 ## Building the project